Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 Final words

-To keep your money tree healthy and stop seeing holes in its leaves, you need to be mindful about where you are placing it.
+To keep your money tree healthy and stop seeing holes in its leaves, you must be mindful of where you place it.

-Place your money tree based on its basic requirements such as 6 to 8 hours of indirect sunlight, well-draining soil, and medium to high temperatures, and humidity level of at least 50%.
+Place your money tree based on its basic requirements, such as 6 to 8 hours of indirect sunlight, well-draining soil, medium to high temperatures, and a humidity level of at least 50%.

-Since the holes in the leaves are mainly caused due to pests, you should keep checking the plant time and again to make sure that pests have not attacked it.
+Since the holes in the leaves are mainly caused by pests, you should keep checking the plant repeatedly to ensure that pests have not attacked it.

-You need not worry if you notice few holes here and there, but you need to consider taking measures if you see that the holes are increasing and the plant’s health is deteriorating.
+You need not worry if you notice a few holes here and there, but you need to consider taking measures if the holes are increasing and the plant’s health is deteriorating.